U.S. women romp to fifth straight world title, Biles rewrites history

-(Reuters) - The United States women cruised to their fifth consecutive title in the teams finals at the gymnastics world championships in Stuttgart on Tuesday, with Simone Biles becoming the event’s most decorated woman.
+(Reuters) - The United States women cruised to their fifth consecutive team title at the gymnastics world championships in Stuttgart on Tuesday, with Simone Biles becoming the event’s most decorated woman.

-The Americans hardly made a mistake, with Biles helping them to a score of 172.330 — 5.801 points more than second-placed Russia.
+The Americans hardly made a mistake in the finals, with Biles helping them to a score of 172.330 — 5.801 points more than second-placed Russia.

 Biles secured her 21st world medal, overtaking Russia’s Svetlana Khorkina for the women’s record.